backerman/evego/README.md

 # evego

 evego is a library for your [Internet spreadsheets][eve] spreadsheets;
-sometimes,a spreadsheet isn't actually sufficient.
+sometimes, a spreadsheet isn't actually sufficient.
 It does not currently slice, dice, or make Julienne fries.
 For that matter, it doesn't even interface with the user; it's just a back-end library.